Have you heard of Equicube yet? If you haven’t, read on. We’ll explain what it’s all about in our review!

 - Intermediate tense/stiff teenager – She often has trouble being in harmony with the horse’s movement.
 In her 15 minute lunging session with Equicube the change in her posting was particularly impressive (her walk was much improved as well).
 She didn’t quite get the hang of the sitting trot with Equicube yet, but it is her tension causing that issue.

-Every student I have used it on has requested to use it again.
-I also have had other riders, instructors and students of other trainers at my barn ask to borrow it or ask me to lunge them so they can try it out.
+Every student that has used it has requested to use it again.
+I also have had other riders and instructors ask to borrow it or ask me to lunge them so they can try it out.

-I highly recommend Equicube for any rider of any level and it is a great tool for instructors (though be willing to lunge your student if necessary).
+I highly recommend Equicube for any rider of any level and it is a great tool for instructors!